 - Sociology graduate student Kerry Bailey is the successful recipient of a Joseph-Armand Bombardier Canada Graduate Scholarship.

-- Jeff Denis' article "Contact Theory in a Small-Town Settler-Colonial Context: The Reproduction of Laissez-Faire Racism in Indigenous-White Canadian Relations." has been published in the current issue of the American Sociological Review.
+- Jeff Denis' article "Contact Theory in a Small-Town Settler-Colonial Context: The Reproduction of Laissez-Faire Racism in Indigenous-White Canadian Relations." has been published in the February issue of the American Sociological Review.

 - Melanie Heath has been elected to the Sociologist for Women in Society (SWS) Nominations committee for a two-year term beginning February 2015.
 The nominations committee is responsible for building a strong and diverse pool of candidates for all elected positions in SWS.